TIY-Rails-1507/Rails/09_the_missing_link.md

 <%= link_to "Back to Questions", "/questions" %>
 ```

-It is not ideal to had code "/questions".
+It is not ideal to hard code "/questions".
 A more maintainable way would be to make better use of the built in routing system.
 The routing system can generate a URL or Path based on a route name.

 To see the routes in more detail brows to: http://localhost:3000/rails/info/routes